flutter/website/src/content/platform-integration/web/renderers.md

 renderers.
 This page describes both renderers and how to choose the best one for your needs.
 The two renderers are:

-**HTML renderer**
-: This renderer, which has a smaller download size than the CanvasKit renderer, uses a combination of HTML elements, CSS, Canvas elements, and SVG elements.

 **CanvasKit renderer**
 : This renderer is fully consistent with Flutter mobile and desktop, has faster performance with higher widget density, but adds about 1.5MB in download size.
   [CanvasKit][canvaskit] uses WebGL to render Skia paint commands.

+**HTML renderer**
+: This renderer, which has a smaller download size than the CanvasKit renderer, uses a combination of HTML elements, CSS, Canvas elements, and SVG elements.

 ## Command line options

-The `--web-renderer` command line option takes one of three values, `auto`, `html`, or `canvaskit`.
+The `--web-renderer` command line option takes one of three values, `canvaskit`, `html`, or `auto`.

+* `canvaskit` (default) - always use the CanvasKit renderer
+* `html` - always use the HTML renderer
-* `auto` (default) - automatically chooses which renderer to use.
+* `auto` - automatically chooses which renderer to use.
 This option chooses the HTML renderer when the app is running in a mobile browser, and CanvasKit renderer when the app is running in a desktop browser.
-* `html` - always use the HTML renderer
-* `canvaskit` - always use the CanvasKit renderer

 This flag can be used with the `run` or `build` subcommands.
 For example: